Weihai Shandong, China Travel Guide

 Fresh fruit, specifically Weihai's apples, is well-known.
 Tanghulu (糖葫芦), candied hawthorn berries on a stick, is a popular sweet treat.
 Crab and prawn dishes are specifically popular during their respective seasons.

 Mid-range restaurants form the backbone of Weihai's dining.
 Discover numerous local restaurants with a wide array of seafood and northern Chinese dishes.
-A distinctive feature is live seafood tanks; diners select their fresh catch, then cooked to order.
+A singular feature is live seafood tanks; diners select their fresh catch, then cooked to order.

 Due to Weihai's proximity to Korea and its international connections, international cuisine options appear.
 Discover a significant number of Korean restaurants, offering authentic Korean BBQ, stews, and side orders.